 - Additional (Custom) Claims (optional): Any custom identity token claims to save with the user's profile on the MindTouch site.

-- Client ID (required): The unique identifier for the MindTouch site as a relying party.
+- Client ID (required): The unique identifier for the MindTouch site as an RP.

 - Client Secret (required): The secret passcode to establish trust between the IdP and the MindTouch site (this secret should not be shared over any public channel).

-- IdP Authorize URL (required): The endpoint that will receive the MindTouch site's authorization code request.
+- IdP Authorize Endpoint URL (required): The endpoint that will receive the MindTouch site's authorization code request.

 - IdP Issuer (required): The unique identifier for the identity provider.

-- IdP Logout URL (recommended): The endpoint that will receive the MindTouch site's sign out request.
+- IdP Logout Endpoint URL (recommended): The endpoint that will receive the MindTouch site's sign out request.

-- IdP Token URL (required): The endpoint that will receive the MindTouch site's identity token request.
+- IdP Token Endpoint URL (required): The endpoint that will receive the MindTouch site's identity token request.